vwh/revite/README.md

 npm run format:check
 ```

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Fork the repository, create your feature branch, commit your changes, and submit a pull request.
+Feel free to open a pull request with your improvements or fixes.